OscarValerock/PowerQueryFunctions/README.md

 `M[General.PictureBinary](table, number, number)`

 ### GitHub rate limit
 You may run into GitHub's API rate limit.
-To avoid this, add a Personal Access Token to While
+To avoid this, add a Personal Access Token to the "PAT" M code.

 ## Contributing
 **Contributions are welcome!** Feel free to submit a pull request if you have any new functions or improvements to existing ones.